Healthy Homes Assessment Paremata

 Draught Stopping Paremata

-If you are able to feel external air coming in or the air is clear from a hole or gap that is, it is likely a crack or crack that requirements sealing in any way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out of the house need seals.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever possible.
+If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap that is, it’s most likely a gap or hole that requirements sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Any gaps greater than 3mm that let air in or out of the house need sealing.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be shut from.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.

-You don’t require to block off gaps or holes that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the building as the home warms and cools in order to let them be shut and opened, rather than being stuck.
-We will check all windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be required to allow for the movement of the structure when the house heats and cools, in order to let them be opened and closed rather than being stuck.
+We will inspect all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections